-1. Our Aim 2
+1. Our Aim: 2

 2. The Annotating Process 2

-3. Levels of Annotation 3
+3. Levels of Annotation

-4. Categories of Annotation 4
+4. Categories of Annotation

 Language 4

 Form 4

 Intratextuality 5

 Intertextuality 5

 Context

 Interpretation 6

 Textual Variants 6

 Questions 7

 5. Things to Keep in Mind When Writing and Revising an Annotation 8

+6. Hyperlinks 9

+7. Guidelines for Citing the OED According to MLA8 Standards 9

-6. Common Issues and Problems 9
+8. Common Issues and Problems 12

-7. This Is What a Draft of Your Annotation Should Look Like 10
+9. This Is What a Draft of Your Annotation Should Look Like 13